 WORK PERMIT / EMPLOYMENT AUTHORIZATION IN THE USA

 Paniotto Law Firm helps its clients to get work permits.
 Immigrant can not normally apply for work permit unless he/she files some immigration case with the Immigration service.
-Below is the incomplete list of non-immigration and immigration and illegal immigrant categories of work permit applicants who qualify to get a work permit based on their cases:
+Below is the incomplete list of non-immigration and immigration and undocumented immigrant categories of work permit applicants who qualify to get a work permit based on their cases:

 WHO CAN GET A WORK PERMIT IN USA?

 Asylum applicants who filed for political asylum in the USA can apply for work permit upon 150 days after filing the asylum application.
 The asylum work permit rules say that if any delay in the process (such as asking to continue your immigration court hearing , or not doing fingerprints on time ) is caused by the asylum applicant – the accumulation of 150 days will stop until the applicant attends the next immigration court hearing, does the fingerprints and otherwise cures the defect in asylum case processing.